teuben/teuben/README.md

 #### How I work

 I use linux, but I work on so many machines, that I need [teunix](https://github.com/teuben/teunix) to manage my accounts.
+Because it's Unix, it also works on MacOSX and Windows/WSL.